micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 2.md

 Maachah, Caleb's concubine, bore Sheber and Tirhanah.

 ###### 49
 She also bore Shaaph the father of Madmannah, Sheva the father of Machbenah and the father of Gibea.
-And the daughter of Caleb _was_ Achsah.[^n]
+And the daughter of Caleb _was_ Achsah.

 ###### 50
-These were the descendants of Caleb: The sons of Hur, the firstborn of [^o]Ephrathah, _were_ Shobal the father of Kirjath Jearim,
+These were the descendants of Caleb: The sons of Hur, the firstborn of Ephrathah, _were_ Shobal the father of Kirjath Jearim,

 ###### 51
 Salma the father of Bethlehem, _and_ Hareph the father of Beth Gader.

 ###### 52
-And Shobal the father of Kirjath Jearim had descendants: [^p]Haroeh, _and_ half of the [^q]_families of_ Manuhoth.
+And Shobal the father of Kirjath Jearim had descendants: Haroeh, _and_ half of the _families of_ Manuhoth.

 ###### 53
 The families of Kirjath Jearim _were_ the Ithrites, the Puthites, the Shumathites, and the Mishraites.
 From these came the Zorathites and the Eshtaolites.

 ###### 54
-The sons of Salma _were_ Bethlehem, the Netophathites, [^r]Atroth Beth Joab, half of the Manahethites, and the Zorites.
+The sons of Salma _were_ Bethlehem, the Netophathites, Atroth Beth Joab, half of the Manahethites, and the Zorites.

 ###### 55
 And the families of the scribes who dwelt at Jabez _were_ the Tirathites, the Shimeathites, _and_ the Suchathites.
 These _were_ the Kenites who came from Hammath, the father of the house of Rechab.